-Plans have been prepared to ensure proper construction of the SCA, to monitor stability, settlement, and water levels during SCA construction and operation, to monitor groundwater quality, and to provide post-closure monitoring of the SCA.
+Plans have been prepared to ensure proper construction of the SCA, to monitor stability, settlement, and water levels during SCA construction and operation, and to monitor groundwater quality.
+Post-closure monitoring of the SCA will be addressed in the Onondaga Lake Remedy Restoration and SCA Closure Design.